Department of Government Efficiency: Background

-After financially backing Trump and other Republican Party politicians since 2023, Musk became the largest individual donor of the 2024 election cycle.
+After financially backing President Donald Trump and other Republican Party politicians since 2023, Elon Musk became the largest individual donor of the 2024 election cycle.
 He spent more than US$290 million in campaign contributions.
 In September 2024, he described deregulation as the only path to his Mars colonization program.
 In October, he appeared on Trump's stage with an "Occupy Mars" t-shirt.

-On September 5, 2024, Trump promised to the Economic Club of New York: "at the suggestion of Elon Musk [...]
-I will create a Government Efficiency Commission tasked with conducting a complete financial and performance audit of the entire federal government and making recommendations for drastic reforms."
-Javier Milei revealed that, prior to the public declaration, Musk had called Federico Sturzenegger to discuss emulating his ministry's deregulation model in the United States.
+On September 5, 2024, Trump promised to the Economic Club of New York:At the suggestion of Elon Musk [...]
+I will create a Government Efficiency Commission tasked with conducting a complete financial and performance audit of the entire federal government and making recommendations for drastic reforms.Javier Milei revealed that, prior to the public declaration, Musk had called Federico Sturzenegger to discuss emulating his ministry's deregulation model in the United States.

 In November 2024, The New York Times initially compared the project's stated aims to Theodore Roosevelt's Keep Commission, Ronald Reagan's Grace Commission, and Al Gore's National Partnership for Reinventing Government.